WowIMa/CodeHS-APCS-Java/Sandbox Projects/Random Number Histogram/README.md

 # Number Histogram App
+Tags: `arrays` `for loops` `randomizer`

 **Description:** In this program, an array is created with 25 elements.
-For each element in the array we are assigning a random number between 0 - 9. (results will be printed into the console)
+For each element in the array we are assigning a random number between 0 - 9 (results will be printed into the console).
+Afterwards, count how many times each number is inside the data array.